OleksiiKova/rent-car-ireland/README.md

    + Edit: Allows users to edit their review.
    + Delete: Provides an option to delete their review.

-- Tooltips: Provides additional context for actions like editing and deleting reviews.
+- Tooltips: Provide additional context for actions like editing and deleting reviews.

 <details><summary>Click to view a screenshot of the feature</summary><img src="static/images/readme_images/features/my-reviews.png"></details>